How do you join different pieces of clay together?

 Step 3: Add clay slip

-Step 4: Assemble the components
+Step 4: Join the pieces together.

 Share this article